China starts regulating informal bond market makers for first time

 The trial market makers can apply to be a full market maker six months later and after meeting conditions required by the new regulations, the China Foreign Exchange Trade System (CFETS), said on Wednesday, while announcing a list of 41 institutions to be the second-tier market makers.

-The list includes China operations of nine foreign banks, such as HSBC Holdings Plc (HSBA.L)(0005.HK), Deutsche Bank (DBKGn.DE) and DBS Bank (DBSM.SI).
+The list includes China operations of nine foreign banks, such as HSBC Holdings Plc , Deutsche Bank and DBS Bank.

 "The exchange will monitor and supervise quotations by trial market makers and announce changes in the list of them regularly."